vfarcic/vfarcic.github.io/jx/abstracts/workshop.md

 * Creating A CD Cluster
 * Creating A Quickstart Project
 * Importing Existing Projects Into Jenkins X
-* Creating Buildpacks
+* Creating Custom Buildpacks
-* Understranding GitOps Principles
+* Applying GitOps Principles
 * Improving And Simplifying Software Development
-* Creating Pull Requests
+* Working With Pull Requests And Preview Environments
 * Promoting To Production